-Giving your body significant breaks from eating (and we’re not talking about the four hours between lunch and dinner) can optimize your hormone function, facilitating weight loss and improving your metabolism.
-In one study, mice who fasted for 15-16 hours each day lost 12% of their body weight.1
+Giving your body significant breaks from eating (and we’re not talking about the four hours between lunch and dinner) can optimize your hormone function, facilitating weight loss and supporting a healthy metabolism.
+In one study, mice who fasted for 15-16 hours each day lost 12% of their body weight.
+(1)

-Fasting also reduces insulin levels and increases insulin sensitivity, which can keep your metabolism in check.
+Fasting also supports healthy insulin responses, which can keep your metabolism in check.
 What’s more, as your body runs through its primary source of energy (glycogen) after several hours of fasting, it switches to burning fat for fuel.

-It’s no wonder that fasting has been associated with spiritual traditions for hundreds of years—research proves that going without food can enhance mood and brain function.
+It’s no wonder that fasting has been associated with spiritual traditions for hundreds of years—research proves that going without food can support mood and brain function.

 Given the choice, most of us would welcome the opportunity to live a longer, healthier life—the good news is that intermittent fasting may be a key ingredient in your long-life recipe.

-Besides its beneficial effects on everything from blood sugar balance and metabolism to heart health and cholesterol levels, it turns out that intermittent fasting induces a sort of mild “stress” that encourages cells to ramp up their defenses, while also enhancing their stress-coping abilities.
+Besides its beneficial effects on everything from blood sugar and healthy metabolic response to heart health and cholesterol levels, it turns out that intermittent fasting induces a sort of mild “stress” that encourages cells to ramp up their defenses, while also enhancing their stress-coping abilities.

 As with every aspect of our health, the conversation wouldn’t be complete without exploring our amazing microbiome, the collection of trillions of bacteria living in and on our body.
-The beneficial bacteria in our gut help with everything from regulating our immune system and optimizing our digestion to balancing our moods and boosting our memory.
+The beneficial bacteria in our gut help support everything from our immune system and digestion to our moods and memory.

-In fact, without the good guys in our digestive tract, we’d be hard pressed to achieve any sort of health or vitality.
+In fact, without the good guys in our digestive tract, we’d be hard pressed to maintain any sort of health or vitality.

 Luckily, intermittent fasting gives your hard-working gut microbes a break from their digestion duties, so they can focus on cleaning house and keeping their populations intact.
-Fasting can also increase the diversity of your gut bacteria—important for your immune and overall health—and boost your body’s resistance to bad guy bacteria.8
+Fasting can also increase the diversity of your gut bacteria—important for your immune and overall health—and aid in your body’s resistance to bad guy bacteria.
+(8)

 3 Easy Intermittent Fasting Methods